RouninMedia/DaNIS3H-Namespacing/README.md

   - ashivaModule References in Files
     - ashivaModule References in PHP Files
+    - ashivaModule References in ashivaModule Manifests
+    - ashivaModule References in ashivaModule Codesheets
     - ashivaModule References in CSS and Javascript Files

  - ashiva Namespacing Access